UnSensei/swiggyDialog/README.md

-Have a look at this app @ https://swiggydialog.netlify.app/
+Have a look at this app @ https://swiggydialog.netlify.app/ The final selections are logged.